 Ann Foster, age 75- confessed after being accused by her daughter, who was also accused.
 Was likely tortured while in prison.

-Infant daughter of Sarah Good- born in jail, died before her mother was executed.
+Mercy Good, newborn- infant daughter of Sarah Good.
+Born in jail, died before her mother was executed.

 Sarah Osborne, age 49- one of the first three accused, died before her trial could take place.
 She refused to confess or to implicate anyone else.
 Was in a legal battle with her children over their father's estate.